AI Security Workflows: Automated Vulnerability Management

 AI-powered security shield protecting code with vulnerability scans

-There's a common concern floating around the industry: AI agents produce less secure code.
-They'll use any version of any package.
-They won't check for vulnerabilities.
-They're not as diligent as humans.
+You've heard the worry: AI agents write less secure code.
+They grab any version of any package.
+They skip the vulnerability checks.
+They're not as careful as humans.

-This concern isn't unfounded.
+The worry isn't baseless.
 But it misses something important.

 AI doesn't just create security risks.
 It can eliminate them at scale.

-The recent React Server Components vulnerability affected millions of projects worldwide.
-Developers everywhere scrambled to patch their codebases manually.
-But what if your codebase could patch itself?
+The recent React Server Components vulnerability hit millions of projects.
+Developers everywhere scrambled to patch their codebases by hand.
+What if your codebase could patch itself instead?

 That's not science fiction.
-That's what happens when you think about security as an engineering problem rather than a one-off task.
+That's what happens when you treat security as an engineering problem instead of a one-off task.

 Security vulnerabilities come from two sources: the code you write and the packages you import.
-Both need different approaches, but both can be automated.
+Each needs a different approach, and both can be automated.

 Two-layer security workflow showing code review and dependency audits